We follow the National Curriculum.

 KS1 The curriculum is based on a balance of formal teaching and close attention to each child's development in social skills, creativity, and understanding of the world.
 We have highly structured programmes in place for phonics and mathematics, as well as a dedicated support teacher and team of teaching assistants who deliver intervention where it is required.
 Children are grouped in single and mixed-age classes, but are always taught according to their individual needs.
 Learning at this age is practical, fun and creative and takes account of children's developing individual needs.
 We use Bug Club Phonics, supported by Songbirds, to develop early reading skills.

 KS2 As children move to KS2, they learn to apply their skills to increasingly complex tasks through a variety of learning opportunities, including specific teaching in literacy and mathematics.

-PSHE&C. We place a strong emphasis on PSHE&C and use the Family Links programme.
+PSHE&C. We place a strong emphasis on PSHE&C and use the PSHE&C Association scheme of work.
 This supports our children in developing effective learning behaviours, emotional literacy, and understanding their place as citizens within the wider community.
 Click here to find out how we promote British values through our curriculum.

 Please take time to read the documents on the right, which outline how we intend to deliver the National Curriculum over the coming year and what the key expectations are for each age group.
 Documents will be added here as they are completed.